tenjohokwen/fma-skeckit-app/docs/user-guide.md

 1. Navigate to the application URL provided by your administrator
 2. You'll see the landing page with options to **Create Account** or **Log In**
 3. Choose your preferred language using the language switcher in the top corner

 ---

+## Navigation

+The application features a simplified navigation menu with three main sections:

+### Main Menu Items

+- **Dashboard**: View analytics, charts, and business insights about your cases
+- **Search**: Search for clients and cases, view case details
+- **Profile**: Manage your account settings and preferences

+### Accessing Menu

+- **Desktop**: The navigation menu appears as a sidebar or top navigation bar
+- **Mobile**: Tap the hamburger menu icon (≡) to open the navigation drawer

+**Note**: Additional administrative functions may appear for admin users based on their permissions and role.

+---